 Manual of Procedure VIII.
 Corporations Affiliated with Baltimore Yearly Meeting

-Friends House, Inc. and Friends Nursing Home, Inc. plan to merge into Friends House Retirement Community (“Friends House”) in the autumn of 2017.
-Friends House provides housing, health care services, and other services to persons 60 years of age or older.
+Friends House, Inc. and Friends Nursing Home, Inc. were merged into Friends House Retirement Community (“Friends House”) in July 2017.
+Friends House provides housing, health care services, and other services to persons 62 years of age or older.
 Friends House is governed by a self-appointed 14 to 19 member Board of Directors.
 At least 60 percent of the Directors must be members of the Religious Society of Friends.

 Baltimore Yearly Meeting (BYM) is invited to nominate three persons to be approved by the Friends House Board of Directors.
 Beginning in 2017, BYM may nominate one person each year for a three-year, once renewable term.
 A renewed term counts as that year’s nomination.
 No more than three directors will be BYM nominees at any one time.
 BYM nominees will be named at the Spring Interim Meeting.
 If approved by the Friends House Board, the approved Director would begin their term the following September.